Strategies for Managing Stress in Customer Service

 #4.
 Get up and move!

-When you take a break, fight the urge to stay sedentary and schedule active time to get your heart pumping.
-Go for a walk or bike ride, stretch, or do yoga, whatever floats your boat.
+When you take a break, fight the urge to stay sedentary and schedule an active time to get your heart pumping.
+Go for a walk, bike ride, stretch, or do yoga, whatever floats your boat.
 The key is to leave your cell phone and your work behind.
 Exercising 20 to 30 minutes daily can significantly lower anxiety levels.
 You will also boost endorphins and serotonin to flood your brain with happiness.